Meg: A Novel of Deep Terror: Sequels

+Additionally, a crossover novel, Vostok, described as a "sequel to The Loch and prequel to Meg: Nightstalkers", was released in 2015.

 Film

 A film based on the novel had been mired in development hell since 1997.
 At one point, reports surfaced that the film was slated for a 2008 release date and was to be made by New Line Cinema, which had recently bought the rights from Alten.
 Names that were attached to the project included Jan de Bont and Guillermo del Toro.
 However, in July 2007, New Line canceled the production.
 Steve Alten had said that once his relationship with New Line was finally over, he would be taking the property elsewhere.
 The rights eventually reverted to Alten, but the film remained in development hell.

 In 2011, Alten commented on his sparsely updated website.
 Along with the announcement that he would be releasing a prequel novella titled Meg: Origins, Alten indicated that he was holding back the release of his next entry in the series Meg: Night Stalkers to time with the release of the film.
 On January 2, 2015, Alten appeared on Coast to Coast AM radio with George Noory and said that a film based on Meg was back on track.

 On June 16, 2015, Eli Roth was announced to direct the film adaptation.
 He left the project due to creative differences.
 On March 3, 2016, ComingSoon.net reported that director Jon Turteltaub (National Treasure) has since been in talks to helm the movie adaptation of Steve Alten's Meg.

 On April 14, 2016, various media outlets reported that action star Jason Statham would be taking the lead role of Jonas Taylor in the upcoming film.
 In July 2016, Jessica McNamee and Ruby Rose also joined the cast of the film.

 The film was initially due to be released on March 2, 2018, but was ultimately released on August 10, 2018.
+The novel's opening scene, in which a T. rex is eaten by a meg during the Cretaceous period, was ultimately adapted to the science fiction action film Meg 2: The Trench, released on August 4, 2023.